uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

 Let's create a new data in the category model.
-Press Save button below afterwards.

 .. image:: assets/categorydata.png